 During 2015, the Company adopted the 2015 Equity Incentive Plan, or the 2015 Plan, which provides for the grant of options, restricted stock and other forms of equity compensation.
+On May 4, 2017, the Company's stockholders approved an amendment to the 2015 Plan to increase the aggregate number of shares available for the grant of awards to 5,000,000 and to increase the maximum number of shares available under the annual increase to 3,000,000 shares.

-As of March 31, 2017, there was approximately \$3.2 million of total unrecognized compensation expense related to unvested stock awards.
-This expense is expected to be recognized over a weighted-average period of 1.9 years.
+As of June 30, 2017, there was approximately \$2.9 million of total unrecognized compensation expense related to unvested stock awards.
+This expense is expected to be recognized over a weighted-average period of 1.6 years.

-No tax benefit was recognized during the three months ended March 31, 2017 and 2016 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.
+No tax benefit was recognized during the three and six months ended June 30, 2017 and 2016 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.